Neutrino transport in general relativistic neutron star merger simulations: Radiation transport algorithms

 \subsubsection{Pair annihilation}

-Pair processes pose a particular challenge for moment-based transport algorithms -- and, in fact, for many other types of radiation transport schemes -- because they naturally lead to non-linear source terms in the transport equations that couple the distribution function of neutrinos and antineutrinos (see Sec.~\ref{sec:thpairs}).
+Pair processes pose a particular challenge for moment-based transport algorithms -- and, in fact, for many other types of radiation transport schemes -- because they naturally lead to non-linear source terms in the transport equations that couple the distribution function of neutrinos and antineutrinos (see Sect.~\ref{sec:thpairs}).
 On the other hand, fully ignoring pair production and annihilation is not an option for muon and tau neutrinos.
 In grey moment schemes, we thus typically calculate an emission rate of $\nu_\mu\bar\nu_\mu$ pairs and $\nu_\tau \bar\nu_\tau$ pairs with blocking factors computed assuming an equilibrium density of neutrinos, and model the inverse reaction (pair annihilation) through an absorption opacity calculated using Kirchhoff's law.

 For a typical merger profile, we expect heavy lepton neutrinos to experience higher scattering opacities than absorption opacities.
-Accordingly, those neutrinos remain in thermal equilibrium with the fluid while in regions where their absorption optical depth $\tau_a< 1$, but their scattering optical depth $\tau_s \gg 1$.
+Deep into the neutron star, heavy lepton neutrinos are nonetheless in thermal equilibrium with the fluid, at least as long as $\kappa_a t_{\rm diff} \sim 1$.
+Due to the slow diffusion rate through the dense matter, this remains true even in regions where their absorption optical depth $\tau_a< 1$, as their scattering optical depth $\tau_s \gg 1$.
 In those regions, our assumptions for pair production and annihilation may be inaccurate, but they should nonetheless practically capture the physics of neutrino diffusion quite well.
-Closer to the surface of the remnant, however, heavy lepton neutrinos slowly diffuse out while out of thermal equilibrium with the fluid (typically, neutrinos will be hotter than expected).
+Closer to the surface of the remnant, however, we eventually reach regions where $\kappa_a t_{\rm diff} < 1$ and $\tau_s > 1$.
+There, heavy lepton neutrinos slowly diffuse out while out of thermal equilibrium with the fluid (typically, neutrinos will be hotter than if they were in equilibrium at the fluid temperature).
 In these regions, our assumptions likely underestimate the rate of pair annihilation.
 The impact of this approximation has not been studied so far.

 For electron type neutrinos, $\nu_e$ and $\bar \nu_e$ decouple from the fluid in different regions, and the above assumptions would be even more problematic.
 However, in optically thick regions, pair production and pair annihilation are expected to be subdominant -- except maybe in the hottest regions, where neutrinos will be in equilibrium with the fluid regardless of the reactions included in a calculation.
 Accordingly, ignoring pair production for electron-type neutrinos has often been considered safer than including it in a very approximate manner.